ant-design/ant-design/components/qr-code/index.en-US.md

 Generally, the QR code is divided into 4 error correction levels: Level `L` can correct about `7%` errors, Level `M` can correct about `15%` errors, Level `Q` can correct about `25%` errors, and Level `H` can correct about `30%` errors.
 When the content encoding of the QR code carries less information, in other words, when the value link is short, set different error correction levels, and the generated image will not change.

 > For more information, see the: [https://www.qrcode.com/en/about/error_correction](https://www.qrcode.com/en/about/error_correction.html)

+### ⚠️⚠️⚠️ Cannot scan the QR code?

+If the QR code cannot be scanned for identification, it may be because the link address is too long, which leads to too dense pixels.

+You can configure the QR code to be larger through size, or shorten the link through short link services.